bartificer/programming-by-stealth/docs/pbs61.md

 ## Final Thoughts

-In this instalment we took a little breather from JavaScript/jQuery, but next time we’ll be back to using all three of the stands that make up the internet’s backbone (HTML, CSS & JavaScript) when we look at some more commonly used Bootstrap components.
+In this instalment we took a little breather from JavaScript/jQuery, but next time we’ll be back to using all three of the stands that make up the internet’s backbone (HTML, CSS, & JavaScript) when we look at some more commonly used Bootstrap components.